Kotlinlearncs.online LogoJava

 To help you prepare for our next homework problem, let’s discuss the recursive approach to counting the number of nodes in a graph.
 Specifically, we’ll review the idea of graph traversal, and how not to get stuck along the way.

-Practice: Undirected Graph Size
+Solve: Undirected Graph Size (Practice)

 Created By: Geoffrey Challen